HealthInfo Canterbury

 Spend some time thinking about:

-The conversations you have with your whānau/family and loved ones about your advance care planning wishes are important.
+The conversations you have with your whānau and loved ones about your advance care planning wishes are important.
 Think about who you would like to share your thoughts with.
 These people might include your:

 You can download and print the My Advance Care Plan & Guide booklet or ask your general practice or specialist team for a copy.
-You can also order a print copy from Community & Public Health.
+You can also order a printed copy from Community & Public Health.

 If you want to share your electronic plan, you should save a non-editable version.
 This video tells you how to do this.